How Many Vertices Does A Triangular Have

 Conclusion

-In summary, a triangle, a fundamental shape in geometry, is defined by its three sides and three angles, meeting at three vertices.
+The short version: a triangle, a fundamental shape in geometry, is defined by its three sides and three angles, meeting at three vertices.
 These vertices are the corners of the triangle and are crucial for understanding its properties.
 From the ancient Egyptians to modern-day engineers and computer scientists, the triangle has played a vital role in shaping our world.